 If you are interested in becoming a volunteer with sarac, then the minimum commitment we require you to offer is 2 hours per week.
 In addition to this, on a monthly basis volunteers are required to attend a supervision and a case conference; these are compulsory as they promote well-being and ensure that volunteers are working ethically with clients.
 Apart from the above requirements, it is up to you to decide how many hours you are willing to kindly give.

-Due to the nature of our work, all volunteers are required to undertake sarac specialised training, which consists of 7 training days (Wednesdays and Saturdays) spaced over a month.
+Due to the nature of our work, all volunteers are required to undertake sarac specialised training, which consists of 7 training days (Wednesdays evenings and Saturdays) spaced over a month.
 This extensive schedule covers all the vital material that is needed to enable volunteers to provide the best possible service to clients.
 Furthermore, it provides insight into what volunteering at sarac might be like for potential volunteers.
 Topics covered include confidentiality, safeguarding, data protection, rape, childhood sexual abuse, domestic abuse, female genital mutilation, support skills, self-harm, suicide, and reporting.
 For more information, please refer to the ‘Recruitment and Process’ section.

 Being a volunteer at sarac will require you to provide emotional support to survivors of sexual abuse by taking client referrals and allocating them to a volunteer emotional support worker. sarac has two core services:

 - Emotional support calls – our helpline is available 24 hours a day, but we are not a crisis line.
 Core working hours are from 9am–7pm; voicemails that are left by existing/potential clients out of these hours are documented and the client is contacted within the core working hours.
 Scheduled support calls are then arranged, where the same volunteer will contact that client weekly to offer emotional support.